 - Castelnau Durban

 Are there future plans for further trail expansion of this Voie Verte?

-In March 2021 the final section of the trail linking Vernajoul to Foix was completed and now allows for a pleasant cycle all the way into the center of Foix.
+In March 2021 the final section of the trail linking Vernajoul to Foix was completed and now allows for a pleasant cycle all the way into the centre of Foix.
 There are also plans to extend the Voie Verte even further as it is part of a broader active travel network for the French Pyrenees.
 This route also forms part of the Véloroute du Piémont Pyrénéen V81 which will ultimately form a cycle route right across the length of the Pyrenees from East to West.
 From Saint Girons it is possible to also join onto another Voie Verte for a further 12kms – the Voie Verte Saint-Lizier / Prat-Bonrepaux.

 Download the Saint Girons to Foix Voie Verte route

-To help you navigate the voie verte we have mapped out the trail from the beginning in Saint-Girons all the way to Foix.
+To help you navigate the voie verte I have mapped out the trail from the beginning in Saint-Girons all the way to Foix.
 This is available as a downloadable GPX file which you can send to your device simply by clicking the link below.

 Discover our comprehensive guide to planning a French Cycling holiday.